cockroachdb/cockroach-cloud-sdk-go/docs/DedicatedClusterCreateSpecification.md

 GetCockroachVersion returns the CockroachVersion field if non-nil, zero value otherwise.

-### GetCockroachVersionOk

-`func (o *DedicatedClusterCreateSpecification) GetCockroachVersionOk() (*string, bool)`

-GetCockroachVersionOk returns a tuple with the CockroachVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetCockroachVersion

 `func (o *DedicatedClusterCreateSpecification) SetCockroachVersion(v string)`

 SetCockroachVersion sets CockroachVersion field to given value.

-### HasCockroachVersion

-`func (o *DedicatedClusterCreateSpecification) HasCockroachVersion() bool`

-HasCockroachVersion returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)